 In her conclusion, she drove one point home: "The drive for romance and love is one of the most powerful brain systems the human animal has ever evolved.
 Apps have their problems, but apps never have and never will kill the brain circuitry for romance.
 Thirst and hunger keep you alive today; romantic love enables you to focus your mating energy on somebody else and pass your DNA on into tomorrow.
 This is a survival mechanism, and it will not die, whether you swipe left or right on Tinder."

 She is not alone in sharing this belief.
-The audience, encouraged to vote for or against the motion, also agreed that while they may carry a unique set of problems, dating apps haven't killed romance.
-The stats speak for themselves.
+The audience, encouraged to vote for or against the notion, also agreed that while they may carry a unique set of problems, dating apps haven't killed romance.
 According to Fisher, in the last eight years, 6% of singles met somebody in a bar, 24% met through a friend, and 40% met somebody on the internet.
 Additionally, 57% think that online dating is a good way to meet people.
-Most importantly, 89% of singles today believe that when you find the right person, you could remain married for life.

 Around the world and since the beginning of time, people have loved, gotten crushed, and loved again.
 That is the resilience of humankind.
 We may find ourselves in the muddy waters of a new and messy dating universe, but if history is any indication, romance has always prevailed and will continue to do so.